Jeffreydne/bookSearchEngine/README.md

 # bookSearchEngine

-A search engine to find and store book titles
+A search engine to find and store information about books that a user is interested in.

 ---